Publications

 “Anonymous Architecture Reconsidered: George F. Barber Houses in Oregon”

 An unpublished graduate school research paper done at the University of Oregon.
 Barber was a Tennessee architect who sold house plans by mail from the 1890s into the 1910s, including landmark structures in Jacksonville, Drain, Klamath Falls, and other towns.
 Available online through the Internet Archive.
-See More (leaves site)
+Link to site

 “Cornelius C. Beekman”

 An unpublished graduate school biographical study of the Jacksonville banker, capitalist, philanthropist, and reluctant politician (1828-1915).
 Available online through the Internet Archive.
-See More (leaves site)
+Link to site

 “’.. and so made town and country one’: the Streetcar and the Building of Portland, Oregon, 1872-1920.”

 Reed College BA thesis, 1969.
 Available online through the Internet Archive.
-See More (leaves site)
+Link to site

 The Oregon Encyclopedia